Padel Tournaments in the US: Complete Guide to Competing

 Illinois

 Chicago has emerged as the Midwest hub, with dedicated indoor facilities serving a fast-growing player base.
-The NPA has been particularly active in Illinois, and the state now has a developing regional circuit separate from the USPA national calendar.
+The National Padel League has been particularly active in Illinois, and the state now has a developing regional circuit separate from the USPA national calendar.
+Find courts in our Illinois padel guide, Chicago-led.

 Tips for Tournament Preparation